 Traditionally, there have been two ways to add to density:

 If you’re going to do 10 sets of 10 reps for squats, you’re doing 100 total reps.
 For the sake of argument, let’s say you perform this workout in 40 minutes.
-If I tell you that you must complete that workout in 30 minutes, then that will call for a drastic increase in training density since I’m asking you to complete an identical amount of work in 25% less time.
+If I tell you that you must complete that workout in 30 minutes, that will call for a drastic increase in training density because I’m asking you to complete an identical amount of work in 25% less time.
 You’d also call me bad names.

 Staying with that same example, you have another option: keep the duration static at 40 minutes, and simply try to do more work within that time period by adding more sets of squats.
 So rather than just doing 10 sets, you’d aim to complete as many sets as possible, ending up with 12 or even 15 sets.
 (As an alternative, you could also add more reps to each set.)

 In either case, in order to accomplish the goal while sticking to the parameters, you’d have to increase training speed and decrease rest periods.
-This would also increase work capacity.
+This would also increase your work capacity.

 However, when fat loss is the primary goal, I set things up differently.